Dannyktz/Software-Projects/README.md

 ## To use this program

-1. To use this program user must download inventory.py and inventory.txt.
+1.To use this program user must download inventory.py and inventory.txt.

 If user would like to enter own values to textfile the format must be :

 (Country,code,product,cost,quantity)

 2.Have python and a python IDE installed.

 3.The user should run the program and enter correct user inputs.

 Enter one of the options to change values or display items in graph.